Understanding Test Optional

-We’re going test optional, because you’re more than just a number.
+We’re test optional because you’re more than just a number.

 Applying to college is stressful enough in a normal year.
 During a pandemic, everything gets more complicated.
 St. Edward’s has always tried to make the admission process as personal, individualized and supportive as possible.
 One way we’re reducing the pressure on high school seniors during the pandemic is by becoming test optional.

 If you’re applying to St. Edward’s for the fall 2021 semester or later, you will not be required to submit SAT or ACT scores.
 We have learned that test scores are not the best way to assess whether a student can be successful at St. Edward’s, so we’re not requiring them.
 We especially emphasize this test optional status in light of the challenges of testing during the pandemic.
 As you decide whether to take an SAT or ACT this fall, we encourage you to review the admission requirements of all colleges where you plan to apply and plan accordingly.
 If you do not need to take a test to apply to other schools, St. Edward’s would encourage you to choose the option of not testing.

 At St. Edward’s, we’ve always had a holistic application review process, and test scores have been only one part of the equation.
 We are most interested in your grades and the strength of your curriculum: how many years of math, science and foreign language you’ve taken, and how many advanced courses like Honors, AP, IB or dual credit.
 Our admission counselors each work with a specific region of the country and are responsible for talking with counselors and understanding what type of classes your high school offers and your school’s grading system.